AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Earth Sense.*** As a Bonus Action, you gain Tremorsense with a range of 60 feet for 10 minutes.
 You must be standing on or touching an earth or stone surface to use this Tremorsense.
 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 ***Home Is Where The Hearth Is.*** You know the *Mould Earth* cantrip.
 In addition, you can spend an hour crafting a Korpokkur home large enough for 10 Medium creatures, provided the ground is earth.
-A creature who completes a Sleep inside this home regains a number of Hit Dice and a combined Level of Spell Slots equal to their Proficiency Bonus.
+A creature who completes a Sleep inside this home regains a number of Hit Point Dice and a combined Level of Spell Slots equal to their Proficiency Bonus.
 You can spend another hour to unmake the home, leaving no trace of you having been there.

 ***Skilled Potter.*** You have Proficiency with Potter's tools.